Indiana AG Sues Local Sheriff for Refusing to Aid in ICE Immigration Round-Ups - Legal Reader

 “[AG Rokita] stated he talked to Sheriff Redman multiple times, which is false,” the St. Joseph County’s Sheriff’s Office said in a statement.
 “The Sheriff has never even spoken to Todd Rokita.
 He stated that we do not cooperate with ICE, which is false.
 We regularly communicate with ICE.
-When the jail receives a detainer or request from ICE, staff promptly informs immigration officials when that individual will be released on their criminal charges for detainment by ICE.”v
+When the jail receives a detainer or request from ICE, staff promptly informs immigration officials when that individual will be released on their criminal charges for detainment by ICE.”

 Indiana Attorney General Todd Rokita has filed a lawsuit against the St. Joseph County’s Sheriff’s Department.